Culture

 TerraCycle

-TerraCycle is a company that works to recycle almost everything that can not be recycled on the curb.
-From food wrappers and cigarette butts to water filters and e-waste, TerraCycle works in 20 countries to “eliminate the idea of waste.”
+TerraCycle is a global company that specializes in recycling hard-to-recycle waste—things that can’t go in your curbside bin.
+From snack wrappers and cigarette butts to coffee pods and running shoes, TerraCycle operates in over 20 countries with a mission to “eliminate the idea of waste.”

-“Waste is aggregated at our facility and then sent to a processor where the collected waste is mechanically and/or manually separated into fabrics, metals, fibers, and plastics,” a TerraCycle spokesperson says in an email to Fleet Feet.
+“Waste is aggregated at our facility and then sent to a processor where the collected waste is mechanically and/or manually separated into fabrics, metals, fibers and plastics,” a TerraCycle spokesperson told Fleet Feet.

-The free program only accepts athletic shoes, and they must be dropped off at a Nike store.
-Nike then uses the collected shoes to make both athletic apparel and running surfaces, such as tracks, courts and playing fields.
+The program only accepts Nike or Converse shoes, and they must be dropped off in person at a participating Nike location.
+Once collected, Nike recycles the shoes to help produce new athletic apparel, playgrounds, tracks and sports courts.

 Where to Donate Running Shoes